Brubning/NoodleNgImageCrop/README.md

 #### Handling Output

 The crop action emits an onCrop event which can be handled by the parent component.
-The event emits an NgNoodleImageCropData object.
+The event emits an NoodleNgImageCropData object.

 ```javascript
 import { NoodleNgImageCropData } from "noodle-ng-image-crop";